taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 Currently we have only two default functions to merge tasks.
 You can find them in the `taskiq.scheduler.merge_functions` module.

-* `preserve_all` - simply adds new schedules to the old ones.
+- `preserve_all` - simply adds new schedules to the old ones.
-* `only_unique` - adds scheudle only if it was not added by previous sources.
+- `only_unique` - adds schedule only if it was not added by previous sources.

 Every time we update schedule it gets task from the source and executes this function to merge them together.